 It leads to small, quiet moments around 1 AM where I think about the world and my place in it.
 I wrote a post about it a few months ago.

 When I was 16, I wasn’t doing nearly as much stuff.
 I was too scared to.
-There were opportunities that swept past me and I let go.
+There were opportunities that swept past me and I let them go.
 Becuase I didn’t think I could.
 I didn’t think I was good enough, smart enough, talented enough, whatever.
 But now?
 Now I’m slowly becoming the person I was too scared to envision when I was a kid.
 I’m doing things that I didn’t dare dream of.
 I’m talking to people, taking advantage of new opportunities and pushing every aspect of life as hard, and as far as I can.
 Yes, it’s exhausting.
 Yes, it’s terrifying.
 But it’s also wonderful and exciting and lets me appreciate the small moments that hang like quicksilver in the air.

 Is there too much on my plate?
 Probably.
 Should I try to sleep more?
 Absolutely.